-Toyota Tacoma owners have reported 20 problems associated with differential unit (under the power train category).
+Toyota Tacoma owners have reported 22 problems related to differential unit (under the power train category).

-The reporting person owns a 2007 Toyota Tacoma.
+The contact owns a 2007 Toyota Tacoma.
 The contact stated that after having the transmission module replaced, the vehicle exhibited a loud humming sound.
 The vehicle was taken to an independent mechanic, who stated that the rear differential needed to be rebuilt.
 The manufacturer was made aware of the failure.
 The vehicle was not repaired.
 The VIN was not available.
 The failure and current mileage was 106,000.
-It was Jul.
-10, 2013 when this differential unit issue occurred.

 See all problems of the 2007 Toyota Tacoma.

-The vehicle involved was a 2001 Toyota Tacoma.
 Loud noise coming from the rear end.
 It appears the differential case rotted out leaving the rear end with no gear fluid.
 When they replaced the frame (as it rotted out to). . .
 They shoud have replaced the differential housing.
 Lucky this happen around town and not on the highway.
 I can imagine what would have happened if the differential blew apart at high speed (with flying metal and no control of acceleration if needed to avoid or cause an accident).
 I called Toyota car care and they said they would go in half on the repair and get back to me in a few days with the details.
 They didn't. . .
 I called them a few days later and they said they couldn't help me.
 Looked to be a +/- $2,000 repair.
-This differential unit problem happened on Wednesday, February 13, 2013.

 See all problems of the 2001 Toyota Tacoma.

-The VIN of this Tacoma is 5TENX4CN3A_.
-The vehicle was a 2010 Toyota Tacoma.
+The contact owns a 2010 Toyota Tacoma.
 The contact stated that the vehicle developed a loud noise in the differential.
 The vehicle was taken to the dealer who advised that the occurrence was normal for the differential.
 The manufacturer was made aware of the failure who did not offer any assistance since the vehicle was stated as performing according to standards.
 The vehicle was not repaired.
 The failure mileage was 34,000 and the current mileage was 44,000.
-This differential unit issue occurred 02/08/12.

 See all problems of the 2010 Toyota Tacoma.

-The car is a 2008 Toyota Tacoma.
 Rear differential whines/roars at speeds 50-70 which indicates there is a failed component within.
 Toyota issued technical service bulletin t-sb-0076-08 for problem.
 Dealer, john royberts Toyota of manchester, TN, attempted to repair but could not.
 Now, says all Tacomas have whine/howl, a normal condition.
 If this is true, then ever Tacoma has a potential problem of differential lockup while driving which could cause deadly accidents.
-This problem occurred on Aug.
-1, 2011.

 See all problems of the 2008 Toyota Tacoma.